gost/est-sta10-runner/README.md

 The script sta_test_runner.sh does the following:

-- pull latest images from Docker
+- pull latest GOST images from Docker

 - runs the new images (using docker-compose)

-- runs the OGC testsuite ETS-STA10
+- runs the OGC testsuite ETS-STA10 version 1.0

 Test results are written in a XML file in profile, for example: /Users/bert/testng/bdc56445-691b-4c00-8e42-47bd6eb14549/testng-results.xml